American English vs British English: how to learn American accent

-Language is not just about words; it’s about nuances and melody that create rich communication.
+Language is not just about words.
+It’s about nuances and melody that create rich communication.
+English language learners know that very well as they encounter different English accents around the world.
+There are several English accents and a variety of dialects.
+The most known English accents are: British English accent, American English, Australian accent, and some others.
 American accent stands out as one that learners aspire to master.

 If you want to learn the American accent, it’s important to see the difference between British and American accents.
 Each possesses its unique sound, intonation, and pronunciation.